WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

 Did you notice that HTML code got broken?

 Why did it even broke?
-Because, if you see our single quote got inside of the `value` attribute which caused the `value` to terminate early and left behind the third single quote and end tag.
+Because, if you see, our single quote got inside of the `value` attribute which caused the `value` to terminate early and left behind `'>`.

 Now if we but `'>`, the  `value` will be `value=''>'`, the single quote will end `value` attribute and `>` will close the input tag which makes the last single quote and the closing tag out of input tag and becomes a general string.